So what is a Good Class Bungalow in Singapore?

 URA has implemented this height restriction possibly to distinguish GCB areas from high-rise and more crowded parts of Singapore.
 This is also to preserve the ambience and exclusive atmosphere of Good Class Bungalows in Singapore.

-Nonetheless, this heigh limitation does not apply to an attic and basements.
+Nonetheless, this height limitation does not apply to an attic and basements.
 Thus, there is still some room for expanding one’s space for living and activities.

 7. Price Trends of Good Class Bungalows in Singapore